OpenDreamKit/OpenDreamKit.github.io/index.md

 OpenDreamKit: Open Digital Research Environment Toolkit for the Advancement of Mathematics
 ============================================================================

-This website is under construction.
+**Website under construction**

-OpenDreamKit is a European Horizon 2020 Research project that will run from September 2015 to September 2019.
+OpenDreamKit is a European Horizon 2020 Research project that will run for four years, starting from September 2015.
 It will provide substantial funding to the open source computational mathematics ecosystem, and in particular popular tools such as LinBox, MPIR, Sagemath, GAP, PariGP, LMFDB, Singular, and the IPython/Jupyter interactive computing environment.

 The total budget is about 7.6 million euros.
 The largest portion of that will be devoted to employing an average of 11 researchers and